williambr/cmsplugin-contact/README.rst

 Python Libs
 -----------

-If you decide to use the ReCAPTCHA spam protection method you need to install the python library "recaptcha-client" (package ``python-recaptcha`` in Debian).
+If you decide to use the ReCAPTCHA spam protection method you need to install the python library ``recaptcha-client`` (package ``python-recaptcha`` in Debian).

-If you use Akismet for spam protection "akismet" is needed.
-You also need to set your domain url in django admin "sites".
+If you use Akismet for spam protection ``akismet`` is needed.
+You also need to set your domain url in django admin in the section "sites".

 Both libraries can be installed by ``pip`` or ``easy_install``.

 It is recommended but not required to use South.
-Again it can be easily installed by or ``pip`` or ``easy_install``.
+Again it can be easily installed by ``pip`` or ``easy_install``.

 Installation
 ============